Soil-transmitted helminthiasis: Malnutrition

 STH is often associated with malnutrition in children as it worsens their nutritional status in multiple ways.
 The worms can induce intestinal bleeding, competition for nutrients (malabsorption of nutrients), frequent anaemia and diarrhoea.
 Soil-transmitted helminths can also cause loss of appetite.
 These nutritional "knock on" effects of STH can have a significant impact on the mental and physical development of children.
-In endemic countries, communities remain suppressed due to malnourishment, cognitive disability and physical weaknesses as a result of heavy infections.
+In endemic countries, communities remain suppressed due to malnourishment, cognitive disability, and physical weaknesses as a result of heavy infections.

 Diagnosis

-For basic diagnosis, specific helminths can be generally identified from the faeces, and their eggs microscopically examined and enumerated using fecal egg count method.
+For basic diagnosis, specific helminths can be generally identified from the faeces, and their eggs are microscopically examined and enumerated using fecal egg count method.
 However, there are certain limitations such as the inability to identify mixed infections, and on clinical practice, the technique is inaccurate and unreliable.

 A novel effective method for egg analysis is the Kato–Katz technique.
 It is a highly accurate and rapid method for A. lumbricoides and T. trichiura; however not so much for hookworm, which could be due to fast degeneration of the rather delicate hookworm eggs.